+A few things you should know when shopping Walmart’s Black Friday sale this year.
+Firstly, all store locations will be closed all day on Thanksgiving day itself, November 26th (just like Target, Kohl’s, Best Buy and dozens of other stores and malls/outlets this year).
 Traditionally, stores have opened at 6:00PM local time on Thursday evening.
-We’re still expecting the sale to begin online on Thanksgiving day but no more in-store doorbuster sales as we’ve seen this last decade.
 As quoted by John Furner, President and CEO of Walmart U.S., “We know this has been a trying year [due to the COVID-19 coronavirus pandemic], and our associates have stepped up.
 We hope they will enjoy a special Thanksgiving Day at home with their loved ones.”
-Be on the looking for other retailers to follow in Walmart’s footsteps.

 What to Buy in 2020

 You’ll find a lot of similarities in Walmart’s Black Friday doorbuster specials to the ones at Kohl’s and Target.
-Our team has been tracking all of these stores for a number of years now and although it’s still too early for us to officially confirm the deals coming here in 2020, the specials tend to repeat themselves from year to year.
+Our team has been tracking all of these stores for a number of years now and we’ve noticed that the specials tend to repeat themselves from year to year.
 Here’s what you should be on the lookout for at Walmart’s Black Friday sale:

 - TV’s — You’ll find a ton of TV’s on sale from all the big-box stores — from Best Buy to Costco and everyone in-between — on sale during Thanksgiving weekend.
 Always the doorbuster deals on the front page of the Black Friday ad are the best but so that’s why they tend to sell out quickly, sometimes within minutes of going live.
 Our favorite TV last year was a 65” Phillips 4K Android Smart TV priced at just $278.
 If you needed something smaller for your bedroom or small apartment, then you also had a choice of a 50” and 40” onn Roku Smart TV.
 They were sale priced at $148 and $98, respectively, and if you didn’t mind the no-name brands then both were excellent buys.